Choosing a course

 Can I visit the College to look around, or talk about my options?

 Attending an open event or group guided campus tour is the perfect way to get a feel for college life - visit our events page to view our upcoming dates and book your place.

-Will there be any taster or transition days this summer?
+Will there be any taster or transition days before I start my course?

 All full-time applicants will be invited to participate in a taster activity at the College, which will take place in June/July.
 This is a great opportunity to meet your tutors and see where you will be studying.